Financial close process: why it's broken and how to fix it

 And in virtually every workplace, it’s a stress fest.

-A few years on, still not much has changed.
-And as we’ll see, the biggest problem is inertia.
+As we’ll see, the biggest problem is inertia.
 There are better ways to approach closing, but most companies just stick with what they know.

 In this post, we’ll show you how to make financial closing far more manageable.
 And most of all, faster.
 Let’s get into it.